Twist automorphisms and Poisson structures: Introduction

 One also has the cluster $X$-variety $\XVar$ (also called the cluster Poisson variety).
 It is a scheme equipped with the same cluster structure: $\XVar$ is the union of many dual tori which are glued by mutations.
 It has a canonical Poisson structure.
 Let $\XClAlg$ denote its function ring, which is called the cluster Poisson algebra (or upper cluster $X$-algebra).
 Then $\XClAlg$ is a Poisson algebra, and one can quantize it naturally.

-Fock and Goncharov \cite{FockGoncharov06a,FockGoncharov09} found that the cluster varieties $\AVar$ and $\XVar$ naturally arise in the study of the (higher) Teichmüller theory of a surface.
+Fock and Goncharov \cite{FockGoncharov06a,FockGoncharov09} found that the cluster varieties $\AVar$ and $\XVar$ naturally arise in the study of the (higher) Teichm\"uller theory of a surface.
 They further conjectured that the upper cluster algebra $\upClAlg$ should possess a basis naturally parametrized by the tropical points of the cluster $X$-variety associated to the \emph{Langlands dual }cluster structure and, conversely, the cluster Poisson algebra $\XClAlg$ should possess a basis naturally parametrized by the tropical points of the cluster $A$-variety associated to the Langlands dual cluster structure.
-(By \cite{gross2018canonical}, Fock-Goncharov conjecture is true for many cases, but might not be true in general.)
+(By \cite{gross2018canonical}, Fock--Goncharov conjecture is true for many cases, but might not be true in general.)

-In view of Fock-Goncharov conjecture, it is important to understand the upper cluster $A$-algebras, upper cluster $X$-algebras and their bases.
+In view of Fock--Goncharov conjecture, it is important to understand the upper cluster $A$-algebras, upper cluster $X$-algebras and their bases.

 On the one hand, many well-known cluster $A$-varieties (strictly speaking, the sets of their rational points) are smooth manifolds.
 Examples include the unipotent cells $N_{-}^{w}$ \cite{GeissLeclercSchroeer10}, double Bruhat cells \cite{BerensteinFominZelevinsky05}, and top dimensional cells of the Grassmannians $\Gr(k,n)$, $k\leq n\in\N$ \cite{scott2006grassmannians}.
-On the other hand, there exists few literature on cluster $X$-varieties. \cite{schrader2019cluster} \cite{ip2018cluster} embedded the Drinfeld double quantum groups of Dynkin types to quantized $\XClAlg$. \cite{schrader2019k} embedded a subalgebra of a $K$-theoretic Coulomb branch to quantized $\XClAlg$.
+On the other hand, there exists few literature on cluster $X$-varieties. \cite{ip2018cluster,schrader2019cluster,shen2022cluster} embedded the Drinfeld double quantum groups of Dynkin types to quantized $\XClAlg$. \cite{schrader2019k} embedded a subalgebra of a $K$-theoretic Coulomb branch to quantized $\XClAlg$.

 The bases for (quantized) $\upClAlg$ have been extensively studied and they have been related to representation theory and geometry (see the survey \cite{qin2021cluster}).
-Not much is known for the bases of (quantized) $\XClAlg$ (see \cite{FockGoncharov06a} \cite{gross2018canonical} \cite{allegretti2019categorified} for some results).
+Not much is known for the bases of (quantized) $\XClAlg$ (see \cite{allegretti2019categorified,FockGoncharov06a,gross2018canonical} for some results).